SGM Herbert A. Friedman (Ret.)

 Tinh Province(Le Loi's home province), but actually transmitted from American bases in South Vietnam

 OPS-34: Airborne Studies Branch.
 Responsible for northern infiltration by air.
 This operation became the Ground Studies Branch, which was then assigned to OPS-35; OPS-34 became a staff section, and OP-36 became the Airborne Studies Group.
 Infiltration operations were code-named "Timberwork," and later "Forae."
-Lieutenant Colonel Tom Bowen commanded OPS-33 from 22 August 1967 to 17 April 1968.
+Since it was part of the infiltration campaign there were also black radio stations that pretended to be in the North and would broadcast instructions to different groups that were imaginary.
+Occasionally it would go off the air with stories of having been attacked and pursued and then come back later.
+This was often done by the British black radio to Germany in WWII.

 OPS-35: Ground Studies Branch.
 Responsible for cross-border operations.
 It was comprised of three elements.